Mike Moustakas Player Props: Rockies vs. Braves

-The Colorado Rockies, including Mike Moustakas and his .455 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starter AJ Smith-Shawver and the Atlanta Braves at Truist Park, Thursday at 7:20 PM ET.
+The Colorado Rockies, including Mike Moustakas and his .455 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Red Sox.
+In his most recent game he had a hitless performance (0-for-1) against the Red Sox.

 Mike Moustakas Game Info & Props vs. the Braves